margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Become a better person.
 Start fresh.
 Do something new.

+## The Ripple Effect ##
+He throws a coin into the pool of water.
+Plop.
+Plip.
+Tlop.
+The coin causes the water to ripple.
+One ripple continues to ripple outwardly into other ripples.
+An outflowing of water rippling and flowing.

 ## Falling Under ##
 Falling under, falling under all the mistakes